Akrouma03/Java-TCP-Chat-room/README.md

 Run execute Host.java

-For multiple clients CD into the directory of the file and run Client.java.
+For multiple clients, using cmd CD into the directory of the file and run Client.java.